thedarredondo/data-science-fundamentals/README.md

 (BART) model to real world data, explain how BART models connect to neural networks (NN), and explain why BART models perform as well or better than NNs on small to medium size data sets.

-I am very much an amateur at bayesian techniques, and this is my first time writing a course/curriculum.
+I am an amateur at bayesian techniques, and this is my first time writing a course/curriculum.
 Still, I was surprised to learn that writing this course is an exercise in what NOT to include.
 Please let me know if you have any suggestions.

 ## Prerequisites